tarelli/org.geppetto.frontend.icons/README.md

 icons (svg file), rename it and compile using `fontcustom compile .` to get the updated font files and css.

+## Preview

+You can see the currently defined icons [here](rawgit.com/borismarin/org.geppetto.frontend.icons/master/gpt/gpt-icons-preview.html)

 ## Credits